Quansight/Quansight-website/apps/consulting/posts/generative-ai-made-possible-by-a-mountain-of-open-source.md

 authors: [quansight]
 description: 'Many of today’s emerging generative AI products and tools would not be possible without a vast array of open source tools and open source communities upon which generative AI is built.'
 category: [Artificial Intelligence, Open Source Software]
+tags: ['AI', 'Generative AI made possible by Open source']
 featuredImage:
   src: /posts/generative-ai-made-possible-by-a-mountain-of-open-source/Generative-AI.jpg
   alt: 'Generative AI: Made Possible by a Mountain of Open Source'
-hero:
-  imageSrc: /posts/hero-paris.webp
-  imageAlt: 'Generative AI: Made Possible by a Mountain of Open Source'
+banner: []
 ---

 ChatGPT, Claude, Bard, WatsonX and many other products and tools would not be possible without a vast array of open source tools and open source communities upon which generative AI is built.